 Property management companies can handle as many or as few aspects of running your residential or commercial property as you want.
 This can be anything from collecting rent and handling tenant maintenance requests to helping you manage your accounting and increase your occupancy.

-Many property management companies also offer consulting services that can help you make your properties more energy efficient, improve and upgrade your properties, invest and insure new properties, and more.
+Many property management companies also offer consulting services to help you make your properties more energy efficient, improve and upgrade your properties, invest and insure new properties, and more.

 Is Hiring a Property Management Company Worth It?